 What is your 10-year ambition?

-I hope to be able to contribute to the well-being of the population, especially in the area of health, and to be part of a large, transnational project that doesn’t just have to do with Mozambique.
+I hope to be able to contribute to the well-being of the population, especially in the area of health, and to be part of a large, transnational project involving more countries than Mozambique.

 How is life beyond research?